mgreen1092/stock-series-app/src/README.md

 Error: The API data updates every 24 hours except for weekends.
 When retrieving the daily high/low prices, I needed to account for weekends since the key to access the data is the date.
 Resolution: Set up a conditional statement to prevent it from returning data on either Saturday or Sunday.

+Error: API allowed 5 calls/minute which prevented accessing data to render the graph.
+Resolution: I used a different API that had the same data to render on the graph.
+The data was also formatted in a way that was easier to access for the graph.

+Error: Graph not adjusting for certain company high/low values
+Resolution:

+Error: Date of news article is in the incorrect format.
+Resolution: